 The makeover of our powder room was in its final stage.
 A planked ceiling was installed, a vanity was built, and the walls were patched and painted glossy black.
 It was time to give the vanity area a good style punch by stenciling a pretty hexagon allover design.

-Wall stencils are a great way to give your room a fabulous pattern or design on a meager budget compared to other alternatives, such as wallpaper or tile; that's precisely why I choose to go with a stenciled accent wall.
+Wall stencils are a great way to give your room a fabulous pattern or design on a meager budget compared to other alternatives, such as wallpaper or tile; that's precisely why I chose a stenciled accent wall.

 *This post contains affiliate links for your convenience.
 Click here to read my full disclosure policy.

-Let me tell you about my experience stenciling this hexagon design in our powder room, the mistakes, and the lessons learned.
+Let me tell you about my experience stenciling this hexagon design in our powder room, my mistakes, and the lessons I learned.

 Then, it was cut even more to fit other areas in the other corner.
 The last parts to be tackled were the four corners.

-If you have never stenciled before, the experts recommend avoiding using geometric designs, high-contrast paint options, and glossy paints.
+If you have never stenciled, the experts recommend avoiding using geometric designs, high-contrast paint options, and glossy paints.

 Why?

-I went against all those recommendations and still managed to develop a rather great-looking geometric design in this bathroom!
+I went against all those recommendations and still managed to come up with a rather great-looking geometric design in this bathroom!

 PREPARE THE WALL